 Welcome to the SUNY Geneseo Department of Chemistry.
 We've put together some useful information, including program descriptions and some information about the out-of-classroom experiences available at Geneseo.

 Although the web is a great way to become acquainted with a college, it is no substitute for a visit.
 After exploring our web page, we hope that your interest is piqued and you plan a visit to Geneseo.
 Be sure to schedule a meeting with a faculty member and a tour of the Chemistry Department.
 We welcome you to attend a class, too.
 You can arrange a campus visit by contacting the Admissions Office.
-Write, call or e-mail the chemistry department faculty for further information.
+Write, call or e-mail the Chemistry Department Faculty and Staff for further information.
 We hope to hear from you.

 Follow this link to find out about careers in chemistry: Careers in Chemistry